 I’ll start my day with coffee, but I always end it with tea.
 My kids and I have a ritual where tea time is around 4 pm, and it’s become easier to make tea since we added an electric kettle to our coffee bar.

-I love the clear glass design of the Hamilton Beach Electric Kettle.
-You don’t have to wonder if the water is boiling; you can actually see it thanks to blue LED lights inside the kettle.
-It has a 1.7L water capacity so it’s easy to quickly brew up hot water for everyone.
+I love the clear glass design of some of the latest kettles.
+With clear glass you don’t have to wonder if the water is boiling; you can actually see it thanks to the blue LED lights inside the kettle.
+If you boil a lot of hot water you’ll want a large kettle, so look for a type with at least 1.7L water capacity to quickly brew hot water for everyone.

 Add some of your favourite mugs

-My coffee bar is my favourite part of my kitchen, and if you have counter space, you can easily set up your own.
-Just take a look at everything available for coffee, tea, and espresso on Best Buy right now.
+My coffee bar is my favourite part of my kitchen.
+If you have counter space, you can easily set up your own.
+Just take a look at everything available for coffee, tea, and espresso at Best Buy right now.